 Lunch and dinner are always included in our full day trips on The Hudson River Gorge.
 Meals are not included on the Sacandaga River.

 Dinner changes every night but it is always hearty and hot.
-There is a salad, side and main dish.
+There is always a salad, side and main dish.
 We get tons of rave reviews on our post-rafting dinner.

 I am a vegan, gluten free, allergic to nuts and hate fish.
 Will there be something I can eat?

 Yes.
 Everything you need is included in the cost, no matter the time of year.
 The only exception to this is sleeping bags on overnight trips.
+We think it’s important that everyone is always as comfortable and prepared as possible, which is why we’re committed to never charging extra for any peice of gear, including wetsuits and booties.

 It depends on which trip you do and what time of year you come.
 Apart from caving (give us a call for that) all summer adventures are usually good with a bathing suit, water shorts, and a t-shirt.
 It’s never a bad idea to bring an extra layer, though.
 For Spring rafting, wool, poly pro, under armour or something similar (NO COTTON!) will do the trick.
 All our trip confirmations come with detailed lists on what to wear.
 For all trips involving water we recommend water shoes or sandals that will stay on.
 Many a flip flop have been lost over the years.
 In all cases you should bring a change of clothes for afterwards.

-Guides go through a process required by the State of New York that involves on river training, first aid & cpr, a test, and an outfitter recommendation.
+Guides go through a process required by the State of New York that involves on river training, a water safety course, first aid & cpr, a test, and an outfitter recommendation.
 We’re picky about who we hire because we think it’s important to have the best.
 All guides hired by Beaver Brook have passed the NYS licensing standards for basic guiding as well as their specific skill (rafting, fishing, camping, etc.) and are held to high standards.

 Guides never expect a tip, but always welcome them.
 Tips of any amount are always appreciated, but a good rule of thumb is $5 per person in the boat for a good tip, $10+ per person for a great tip.